 Synopsis: How seniors and their caregivers are faring during the current American economic downturn.
 There is too great a cost on the family level and on the national economic level as a whole.
 This is no longer an issue that can be pushed along to future Congresses.
 Baby boomers began turning 65 this year, and the nation is not ready for their future care needs or costs.
 As our report states, preparation must occur on more than just the personal level.
 Local, state and federal governments must begin to make changes now to help current caregivers and future retirees so that the impending wave of 78 million baby boomers does not wipe out the finances of future generations.

 This year, America's baby boomers - 78 million people in all - begin turning 65 and this growing demographic wave threatens to cripple our financial and health care systems and significantly burden future generations.

-A new white paper on the survey findings, titled "Boomer Bust 2011: Still Unprepared and Unaware," has now been released and is available at www.volunteersofamerica.org.
+A new white paper on the survey findings, titled "Boomer Bust 2011: Still Unprepared and Unaware," has now been released.

 Volunteers of America, one of the nation's largest providers of affordable senior housing and services to the elderly, identified four primary challenge areas faced by aging women and their caretakers: finances, desire for independence, workplace flexibility and lack of preparation.

 "We need to address this looming potential catastrophe," said Volunteers of America National President Mike King.
 "This will be the largest senior population in U.S. history and will almost double the prior numbers of seniors."

 "As our report states, preparation must occur on more than just the personal level.
 Local, state and federal governments must begin to make changes now to help current caregivers and future retirees so that the impending wave of 78 million baby boomers does not wipe out the finances of future generations."